Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 process.exit(0)
 ```

-Ensure the following commands run perfectly, and we are good to go
+Ensure the following commands run perfectly, and you are all set to continue.

 ```shell
 > ./reach compile